Andieroid-UA/Course-Project---The-Basics/App-Notes.md

 There's an error here, can't add new stuff!
 Also the red error boxes do not show up with creating a new recipe...

 Strange!
 Noticing here if I try to delete an ingredient it circles me back to the recipe page listing the ingredients...

+6. I can't get back the recipes since they were deleted.... off the mock server

 ----------CLOSED BUGS----------